ibexa/documentation-developer/docs/templating/render_content/render_content_in_php.md

     As `Ibexa\Core\MVC\Symfony\View\Builder\ContentViewBuilder` and `Ibexa\Core\MVC\Symfony\View\Renderer\TemplateRenderer` aren't part of the public PHP API's `Ibexa\Contracts` namespace, they might change without notice.

-Use the command with some simple views:
+Use the command with some views:

 ```bash
 php bin/console app:view --content-id=52